 Deciphering Commercial Auto Policy Symbols

-Most insurers that provide commercial auto coverage utilize the standard ISO Business Auto Policy (BAP).
-The policy utilizes a set of numbers to designate the types of autos you have elected to cover.
+Most commercial auto insurers issue insurance contracts on standard ISO forms like the Business Auto Policy (BAP).
+The BAP utilizes a set of numbers to designate the types of autos you have elected to cover.
 These numbers are called covered auto designation symbols.
-This article will explain what the numbers mean and why they are important.

 The numeric symbols on your auto policy are important because they determine which autos qualify as covered autos.
 Only "covered autos" are insured under your policy.
 Suppose an auto accident generates an auto liability claim against your firm.
 If the vehicle driven by the at-fault driver is not a covered auto, the claim will not be covered.
 Likewise, your auto insurer will not pay for physical damage to a vehicle that does not qualify as a covered auto under your policy.